Whiteknight/whiteknight.github.com/_posts/2011-12-10-advent_1_parrot.md

 as moritz's.
 To (finally) kick off this [pseudo-advent calendar][advent_main] I'm going to jump right in and talk about the main course, the bird, Parrot.
-This post is going to be a short retrospective about the developments in 2011 and some clues about where we are heading (or, where I hope we are heading) in 2012.
+This post is going to be a short retrospective about the developments in 2011 and some clues about where we are heading (or, where I hope we are heading) next year.
 I'll very likely post a more in-depth yearly retrospective around the 4.0 release in January.

 [advent_main]: /2011/12/08/advent_calendar.html